SEO – what is it all about anyway?

 Keywords are the search words a user types into Google.
 The keyword is then interpreted by Googles algorithm process and the most relevant websites are displayed.
 Google has these websites already indexed in a cache.
 A Google spider (or bot) crawls the web indexing and storing content from websites.

 There are many ways for a digital marketer to research keywords.
 The most obvious way is through Googles’ Keyword Planner.
 To do this you need a Google email account.
 Another way is to go to www.google.com/trends .
 Google will display some nifty graphs that provide a time line of keyword usage.
-For instance; when typing in Botox (not that I need it) in Google Trends, I noticed this keyword was most searched for in 2011 and Brazil entered this keyword the most!
+For instance; when typing in Botox (not that I get botox, of course) in Google Trends, I noticed this keyword was most searched for in 2011 and Brazil entered this keyword the most!
 Go figure, I thought they were a nation of naturally young looking beauties!

 There are many companies that offer a free service to research keywords, for instance: www.semrush.com provides nice looking graphs and gives an overview of your competitors using same keywords.